ethereum-optimism/optimism-tutorial/README.md

 What we do first is extract from `deployments` extension and `getNamedAccounts` method from the `hre`.
 Then, we extract our beloved `deploy` method from the `deployments` extension  and extract the `deployer` account, a named account that is prespecified in your `hardhat.config.ts` as the first address, from the `getNamedAccounts` method.
 Next, we add the name of your contract, in this case it's `ERC20`, as the first argument to the deploy method.
-And here is the exciting part: in the deployment options (the second argument denoting by the `{}`), we specify:
+And here is the exciting part: in the deployment options (the second argument denoted by the `{}`), we specify:

 1. Which address we want to deploy your ERC20 contract from,
 2. The arguments your contract requires in it's constructor or initializer,